xuanxu/starmatrix/paper/paper.md

 and rich neutron isotopes.

 Calculating the contributions of chemical elements from different stars in several mass ranges is a necessary step for galactic chemical evolution models [@molla2017].
-Intergalactic provides detailed datasets to use as input or internal method by these models.
+Intergalactic provides detailed datasets to use as input or by internal methods in these models.

 # References